Doughnuts, Soda, and Other Common Treats: The Five Absolute Worst Foods You Can Eat

 - Within 20 minutes, your blood sugar spikes, and your liver responds to the resulting insulin burst by turning massive amounts of sugar into fat.

 - Within 40 minutes, caffeine absorption is complete; your pupils dilate, your blood pressure rises, and your liver dumps more sugar into your bloodstream.
-As you could see in the report above, DeNies’ blood glucose level was 79 at the outset of the experiment, and after 40 minutes it had risen to 111!
+As you could see in this report above, Yunji DeNies’ blood glucose level was 79 at the outset of the experiment, and after 40 minutes it had risen to 111!

 - Around 45 minutes, your body increases dopamine production, which stimulates the pleasure centers of your brain – a physically identical response to that of heroin, by the way.